kalenwillits/portfolio/README.md

+# Kalen Willits - Portfolio website
+This website was built using Next.js and Tailwind.

+# TODO
+- [] Add query parameters to filter page values
+- [] Add filters interface for users to alter query params
+- [] Create contact form on contact page

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).